mgodbole1/DESeq2_analysis/README.md

 *Overview:*

-This Jupyter notebook demonstrates how to perform differential gene expression (DGE) analysis on single-cell RNA-seq data using the DESeq2 package in R. The workflow includes data preprocessing, performing DESeq2 analysis, and visualizing results with a heatmap.
+This Jupyter notebook demonstrates how to perform differential gene expression analysis on single-cell RNA-seq data using the DESeq2 package in R. The workflow includes data preprocessing, performing DESeq2 analysis, and visualizing results with a heatmap.